kiewic/PowerBI-WaffleChart/Visual/Locale.md

 ##Getting the `locale`

 The 'locale' is passed as a string during the initialization of the visual.
 If a locale is changed in PowerBI the visual will be generated again with the new locale.
-You can find the full sample code at [SampleBarChart with Locale - UPDATE LINK!!!](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/commit/981b021612d7b333adffe9f723ab27783c76fb14)
+You can find the full sample code at [SampleBarChart with Locale](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/commit/388670c71a873bf7412e771164ea3cbb8522a63e)

 The BarChart contructor now has a `locale` member which is instantiated in the constructor with the host `locale` instance.